polmoneys/hospitality-react/Readme.md

 ### TLDR

-> Hospitality is not to change people, but to offer them space where change can take place...
+> Hospitality is not to change people, but to offer them space where change can take place.
 > **Henry Nouwen**

 Interactive [demo](https://polmoneys.github.io/hospitality-react/).

-### Getting started
+### TLDR

 ```bash